biosustain/THG/merge_metabolic_netowrks_and_network_consistency/README.md

 # Merge metabolic network and network consistency

-This repository is a python module to merge two metabolic network while ensuring the consistency of the new model in a interative fashion.
+The merge metabolic networks and network consistency repository is a python module to merge two metabolic network while ensuring the consistency of the new model in a interative fashion.

 ```merge_metabolic_networks.py``` is the main script and will execute the following tasks when run:
 - Mass balance metabolic reactions (functions_mass_balance.mass_balance)